-Dakrong District, Quang Tri Province has Dakrong River and Ba Long River flowing through.
+Dakrong district, Quang Tri province has Dakrong river and Ba Long river flowing through.
 Every year in the rainy season, the water level on the rivers rises suddenly and flows rapidly, causing increasingly serious riverbank erosion, affecting people's lives and production.

 According to the report of the Department of Agriculture and Rural Development of Dakrong district, in recent years, there have been 4 landslides on both sides of Dakrong river and Ba Long river with a total length of about 2.8 km.
-In particular, in A Ngo village, A Ngo commune, the landslide has occurred since 2012.
+In particular, in A Ngo village, A Ngo commune, the landslide has been occurring since 2012.
 The landslide length is determined to be about 1 km, 30 m wide, and 1.7 - 3 m deep.

 Chairman of Dakrong District People's Committee Thai Ngoc Chau said that riverbank erosion is caused by many different reasons.
 In particular, it is mainly due to the impact of natural disasters, especially annual floods that cause strong flows, water levels to rise suddenly, creating flash floods that erode the soil.